discord-net/Discord.Net/docs/faq/basics/basic-operations.md

 Any entity that implements [IUserMessage] has an [AddReactionAsync] method.
 This method expects an [IEmote] as a parameter.
-In Discord.Net, an Emote represents a server custom emote, while an Emoji is a Unicode emoji (standard emoji).
+In Discord.Net, an Emote represents a custom-image emote, while an Emoji is a Unicode emoji (standard emoji).
 Both [Emoji] and [Emote] implement [IEmote] and are valid options.